 Mallee CMA engages with a diverse range of project stakeholders in the development of the SWP.
-Engagement has included face to face meetings with community members and groups, formal meetings with program partners, media releases and newsletter articles, digital content though website and social media, distribution of the key area flyers and online community values surveys.
+Engagement has included face to face meetings with community members and groups, formal meetings with program partners, media releases and newsletter articles, digital content through website and social media, distribution of the key area flyers and online community values surveys.
 (Table 7.1).

-In developing the 2024/25 SWP engagement plan, Mallee CMA seized the opportunity to review previous years' efforts, document the lessons learned and implement key changes.
-Among the changes delivered was earlier engagement of Traditional Owners and community members in the annual environmental water planning process.
+In developing the 2025/26 SWP engagement plan, Mallee CMA continued to review and build on previous years' engagement efforts, documenting the lessons learned and implementing key changes.
+In 2023-24 Mallee CMA begun implementing earlier engagement of Traditional Owners and community members in the annual environmental water planning process.
 This approach meant the values and perspectives of Traditional Owners and community members informed preliminary planning and discussions, rather than being incorporated later in the planning phase as had previously been done.
-This new approach facilitated more meaningful engagement and has helped further build trust between Traditional Owners, community members and the Mallee CMA.
+This approach facilitated more meaningful engagement and has helped further build trust between Traditional Owners, community members and the Mallee CMA.

-SWP engagement activities commenced in September-November 2023, with all engagement mapped against the International Association for Public Participation (IAP2) Spectrum.
+SWP engagement activities commenced in September-November 2024, with all engagement mapped against the International Association for Public Participation (IAP2) Spectrum.
 This ensured all engagement recognised stakeholders' levels of concern in environmental water planning, and clearly stated the promise being made to stakeholders at each participation level.